-PGY2 - Adult Internal Medicine, Infectious Disease & Academics
+PGY2 - Adult Internal Medicine, Infectious Diseases & Academics

 The primary objective of this specialty residency program is to prepare role-model practitioners/educators for entry into academic clinical pharmacy practice positions.
 A major focus of this program will be to prepare the resident to function effectively as a clinical faculty member by emphasizing patient care, service, teaching (clinical & didactic), scholarly activity, and research.
 After completion of this residency, the graduate will be capable of; 1) establishing a practice site in internal medicine/infectious diseases; 2) establish a teaching service for pharmacy students and residents; 3) prepare and present didactic lectures and seminars; and 4) conduct scholarly research activity.
 Through participation in the program components of clinical practice, teaching, didactic course work, experiential training, and clinical research over a one-year period, the resident will have the opportunity to develop the skills necessary to assume a clinical faculty position within a school of pharmacy.

 The service component consists of patient care rounds with one of the general medicine teams for a minimum of 4 months.
 The resident will be responsible for providing comprehensive pharmaceutical care services to the patients and medical team, as well as serve as primary preceptor for two Campbell Doctor of Pharmacy students each month.
 Additional clinical time will be spent with the ID consult service (General ID, Transplant ID etc), ID Clinic (HIV), and elective rotations (Medical Intensive Care, Antimicrobial Stewardship, etc.).

 Scholarly activity and research are essential components of a successful academic/clinical career.
 The resident will undertake at least one major research project and complete a minimum of two manuscripts.
 The resident will have the opportunity of presenting his/her research at the Southeastern Conference for Postgraduate Pharmacy Education and Research or other national meetings.
 Additional opportunities will be available for scholarly activities as well as courses on research design, methodology, and statistics.
 Many opportunities will be available for the resident to deliver seminars to local, state and national organizations.

 The following benefits are available for the resident; 10 vacation days, educational & professional leave, sick leave, healthcare, pager, office space and computer support, audiovisual and library facilities.